robinrodricks/FluentListView/README.md

 All credits go to Phillip Piper for creating the original project [ObjectListView](http://objectlistview.sourceforge.net/).

+This readme is Copyrighted © 2006-2019 by Phillip Piper.

 I’m too impatient!
 Just show me what it can do![¶](#i-m-too-impatient-just-show-me-what-it-can-do "Permalink to this headline")